Thornley (band)

-Thornley was a Canadian post-grunge and hard rock band formed by Ian Thornley in 2002.
-The band was started when Thornley returned to Toronto after the break-up of his earlier band, Big Wreck.
-With the help of Chad Kroeger of Nickelback, Thornley signed to Kroeger's 604 Records.
-The last line-up of the band as Thornley had Paulo Neta (guitar), Dave McMillan (bass guitar), Christopher Henry (drums) and the former member of Big Wreck Brian Doherty (guitar).
-As of 2010, this line-up plays under the name Big Wreck.
+Thornley is a Canadian alternative rock band formed by Ian Thornley in 2002.
+The band was started when Thornley returned to Toronto after Big Wreck went on hiatus.
+Collaborating with Chad Kroeger of Nickelback, Thornley signed to Kroeger's 604 Records.
+The last line-up of the band as Thornley had Paulo Neta (guitar), Dave McMillan (bass guitar), Christopher Henry (drums) and former Big Wreck member Brian Doherty (guitar).

 History

 The band's first album, Come Again, was produced by Gavin Brown, and released on 604 Records in 2004.
-Thornley toured North America extensively after the album was released and Come Again was certified gold in Canada (50,000 units) by the CRIA, while also producing two No. 1 singles ("So Far So Good" and "Come Again").
+Thornley toured Canada and the USA extensively after the album was released and Come Again was certified gold in Canada (50,000 units) by the CRIA, while also producing two No. 1 singles ("So Far So Good" also certified Gold in Canada, and "Come Again").
 Thornley was nominated for two Juno Awards in the wake of Come Again: New Group of the Year and Rock Album of the Year.
 Thornley's single "Easy Comes" was used in the intro video for the PlayStation Portable game ATV: Offroad: Blazin' Trails.

-Thornley has stated in interviews that the return to the name "Big Wreck" serves to signal a shift from trying to write singles and write for maximum commercial success.
-This is an oblique reference to his time at the label of the Nickelback front man, himself known for admitting to writing to a formula that will provide maximum sales.
-Thornley was so unhappy with the commercialized sheen, and the meddling on the Come Again album (and its follow-up) that he, for a short time, released the demos for the Come Again album through his My Space page.
-A listen to these indicates exactly how much meddling and bad direction the songs suffered at the Kroeger-helmed label.
-The songs are much more raw and powerful than what was released.
-"It was just time to make a record and somebody brought it up that we should call it a Big Wreck album.
-There was no one leaning over our shoulders saying, 'You have to do this to get a hit.'
-And after the last couple of outings, I was pretty miffed with the whole recording process and people making me edit myself."

 The band initially included Ken Tizzard (formerly of The Watchmen) on bass guitar and Sekou Lumumba (formerly of Edwin & The Pressure) on drums.
 However, in October 2005, for unknown reasons, they left Thornley and moved on to other personal projects.
 Thornley continued touring immediately.